-6b ON A FREE SHOT A FTER A FOUL

-The table is 'OPEN' and the oncoming player may take a free shot without nomination.
-On the first shot only, play the cue ball onto any ball without penalty.
+6b ON A FREE SHOT AFTER A FOUL The table is 'OPEN' and the oncoming player may take a free shot without nomination.
+On the first shot only, play the cue ball onto any

 On a free shot a player may ...